orontee/taranis/README.md

 their own API key (See [OpenWeather](https://openweathermap.org) for instructions on how to register and generate API keys).

-There's no need for an API key to consume [Open-Meteo](https://open-meteo.com) since Taranis uses their free non-commercial API service.
+Note that there's no need for an API key to consume [Open-Meteo](https://open-meteo.com) since Taranis uses their free non-commercial API service.